• (+358) 44 295 55 60

 • montessori@infant-community.com

-It is most important to understand that whilst we as adults may have a negative connotation attached to the word ‘crisis’, in the period of infancy, it presents a very positive opportunity for growth and development for the child, if supported in an appropriate manner.
+It is important to understand that whilst we as adults may have a negative connotation attached to the word ‘crisis’, in the period of infancy, it presents a very positive opportunity for growth and development for the child if supported in an appropriate manner.
 Each crisis can also be viewed in terms of separation – which also holds negative connotations for the adult.
 Judi Orion, Montessori Infant teacher trainer, says that “when we talk about separation and attachment , we see separation as a negative thing: we’re losing something.
 With attachment we see a positive thing: we are gaining something.
 When we talk about stages in separation and attachment, we have to accept that when a child needs to separate from something, it’s something they no longer need in order to grow.
 They’re going to attach to what they currently need for their continued growth.”

 The first separation that the child undertakes is a separation from the womb.